Frontend

 This article introduces alpha blending and some tips relating to the alpha channel in WebGL development.

 This article introduces alpha blending and some tips relating to the alpha channel in WebGL development.
-At Canva we use WebGL to provide image filters, similar to Instagram filters.
+At Canva we use WebGL to provide image filters(opens in a new tab or window), similar to Instagram filters.
 While trying to fix a bug in Canva's image filters, I discovered that it was actually due to a WebGL alpha blending bug in Chrome, and decided the topic was worth writing an article about.
 I'll discuss the bug in depth later on, but first a short primer.

 How CSS opacity works